 Look at Bridge Preferred Employment Partners

-Bridge advisors can start connecting you with potential online teaching jobs well before you complete your TEFL/TESOL certification.
-If you’ve already been in touch with a Bridge advisor, then they can use the information you’ve shared about your qualifications and job preferences to recommend online teaching jobs with Preferred Employment Partners.
-These Preferred Partners, such as iTutorGroup and others, are reputable, fully-vetted online tutoring companies that Bridge works closely with and that are actively seeking qualified teachers.
+You can start looking at potential online teaching jobs well before you complete your TEFL/TESOL certification by checking out Bridge’s Preferred Employment Partners.
+These Preferred Partners are reputable, fully-vetted online tutoring companies that Bridge works closely with and that are actively seeking qualified teachers.

 Gabrielle, an online teacher who works for both iTutorGroup and SpeakingEnglish, said, “I found both jobs through the Bridge Job Board.
 That’s been awesome.
 I’ve used the platform, I’ve studied through them, and I’ve gotten both of my jobs through them.”

 Become a freelance online English teacher

 Another option is to freelance via an ESL marketplace or start your own tutoring company.
 If you use a marketplace, you will promote yourself on a platform that connects you with students, and you’ll pay a commission fee for each class you teach.

 If you start your own business, however, you’ll be responsible for finding online ESL students and will get to keep all of the money you earn.
 If you decide to go this route, it’s a good idea to get a Specialized Certification in Teaching English Online as a Freelancer so you can create a solid business plan and learn the ins and outs of finding your TEFL niche, promoting your brand, and scaling your business.